JasperSnoek/spearmint/spearmint-lite/README.md

 and return a single real valued number representing the observed function value (that is being optimized) at these inputs.

-To install spearmint, go into the spearmint subdirectory and type (most likely preceded with 'sudo'):

-	python setup.py install

-You should add the spearmint subdirectory to your PYTHONPATH directory.
-Note that you can often avoid the above step, but may have to add all the relevant modules to your PYTHONPATH and call spearmint directory from the directory using main.py.

-To run spearmint, go into the **/bin** subdirectory and type:
+To run spearmint, go back into the top-level directory and type:

-	./spearmint ../examples/braninpy/config.pb --driver=local --method=GPEIOptChooser --method-args=noiseless=1

-or alternatively in the **/spearmint** subdirectory:

-	python main.py --driver=local --method=GPEIOptChooser --method-args=noiseless=1 ../examples/braninpy/config.pb
+	python spearmint_sync.py --method=GPEIOptChooser --method-args=noiseless=1 braninpy

 This will run spearmint according to the GP-EI MCMC strategy.
 The code will sequentially spawn processes that call the wrapper function and it will poll for results.